 Catherine Rollin's students have won numerous awards at the state and national levels.
 One of her piano students was honored to be among seven national finalists in the MTNA Junior High School Performance Competition in 2004.
 That student also won the first prize award at the 2007 Seoul, Korea Performing Arts H.S. auditions.
 Another student was the youngest semi-finalist to make it to the second round of the Oberlin Piano Competition in the summer of 2006 and was also a semi-finalist at the IIYM in both 2005 and 2008.
 Her students have been first place winners at all three levels of the performance competition sponsored by the MMTA (Michigan Music Teachers Association) including a first place high school winner in the 2007 MMTA competition, and two first place winners (intermediate and junior) in the 2008 competition.
 Her students have been featured on numerous occasions at the state convention of MMTA as well as by the Steinway Society.
 They have also been featured with several orchestras including the Ft.
 Worth Chamber Orchestra, The Detroit Symphony Orchestra, the Warren Symphony and the Pontiac-Oakland Symphony.

-Ralph van der Beek, Piano - New Zealand born Artist-Teacher Ralph van der Beek is an Associate Professor of Piano at Weber State University (WSU), where he teaches piano literature, music theory and ear-training.
-Prior to his appointment at WSU, Dr. van der Beek served as Assistant Professor of Piano at Utah State University (USU), during which he directed the nationally recognized USU Youth Conservatory.
+Ralph van der Beek, Piano - Ralph van der Beek is an Associate Professor of Piano at Weber State University (WSU), where he teaches piano performance, piano literature, music theory, and ear-training.
+Prior to his appointment at WSU, the New Zealand born Artist-Teacher served as Assistant Professor of Piano at Utah State University (USU), during which he directed the nationally recognized USU Youth Conservatory.
 His piano students have won major prizes in state, regional and national competitions and have performed with leading symphonies in the western United States.
 Dr. van der Beek graduated with piano performance degrees from Utah State University (B.M) and Indiana University (M.M), culminating in a Doctor of Musical Arts from the University of Southern California.
 He has performed in the United States and Europe featuring both solo and duo piano repertoire.
 He is a sought-after teacher, adjudicator, and lecturer, and he has presented in many conferences including the World Piano Pedagogy Conference, the International French Music Conference, the Utah Symphony Guild and the Gina Bachauer Foundation.
 Ralph is married to Rebecca Bigelow and they have six children.